Use the image first, then read the choices.

 What is a regulatory traffic sign?

 A regulatory traffic sign states a traffic law, limit, required direction, right-of-way rule, or prohibited movement.
-Stop, yield, speed limit, one way, do not enter, wrong way, no U-turn, and no passing signs are common examples.
+Stop, yield, speed limit, one way, do not enter, wrong way, no U-turn, no right turn, no turn on red, keep right, and no passing signs are common examples.

 Are regulatory signs the same as warning signs?